Layout

 Child Management

-Containers support dynamic child management:
+Containers support dynamic child management via free functions:

-const stack = VStack(16, []);
+const list = VStack(16, [])

 Stack Alignment